xbeat/Machine-Learning/README.md

 In Python, ing objects can be more complex than it seems.
 This presentation will explore the concepts of shallow and deep ing, their differences, and how to implement them effectively.

+## When to Use and Avoid MAPE Error

+Understanding MAPE Basics

+Mean Absolute Percentage Error (MAPE) is a fundamental metric in time series forecasting and regression analysis.
+This implementation demonstrates the basic calculation and interpretation of MAPE using NumPy, handling both single predictions and arrays of forecasts.

 ## Differential Analysis on Complex Manifolds with Python

 Introduction to Differential Analysis on Complex Manifolds